nikhil1524/underwritingBlockchain-corda/README.md

 grant all privileges on database underwriting_insurance to insurance;

-create database underwriting_roff;
+create database underwriting_credit;
-create user roff with encrypted password 'password';
+create user ncb with encrypted password 'password';
-grant all privileges on database underwriting_roff to roff;
+grant all privileges on database underwriting_credit to ncb;

 create database underwriting_nho;
 create user nho with encrypted password 'password';